What to Expect at Your Naturalization Interview

 Arriving at the USCIS Office

 But that doesn’t mean you should show up at the last minute.
-Get there early, to make sure you don’t get lost, find parking, and make it through the security station well in time for your interview.
+Get there early, to make sure you don’t get lost, and that you find parking and make it through the security station well in time for your interview.
 If you fail to show up on time, USCIS could decide to close your case file.

 Review of Your N-400 Application

-A surprising amount of your interview will involve the USCIS officer going over your written application, particularly Form N-400.
+A surprising amount of your interview will involve the USCIS officer going over your written application and the documents you submitted, particularly Form N-400.
 The officer will use the simple inquiries on your form, such as “Your current legal name” and “What is your current marital status?” to test your English and to confirm that the information you have given is correct.

 Before the interview, be sure go over your copy of your Form N-400 carefully.
 Then, simulate the interview at home, for example by having an English-speaking friend ask you each of the questions.